 December 7 - 23, 2020

-This sensational winter Huangzhixiang was harvested during the solar term, “Great Snow” 大雪, between December 7 - 23, 2020.
-Temperatures drop significantly during this solar term and the earth is at its coldest.
-As the Chinese proverb goes, “A timely snow promises a good harvest”.
+It was harvested during the solar term, “Great Snow” 大雪, between December 7th and 23rd, in 2020.
+Temperatures drop significantly during this solar term and it is understood to be when the earth is at its coldest.
+As the Chinese proverb notices of this time of year, “A timely snow promises a good harvest.”

-The processing of this tea takes around 3 weeks.
-The final tea was sorted and ready on January 13, 2021.
+Things move slowly in the winter.
+The harvesting of this tea is tedious, and the processing of it takes around 3 weeks.
+It was not sorted and released until January 13, 2021.

 |Steep time||10 - 60 sec|